 Good people know good people.
 Build an internal employer branding team and leverage the people in your organization as recruiters by tapping into their digital networks.
 Provide employees with social copy and an engaging image — it doesn’t have to be professionally polished — and ask them to post it on their social media profiles.
 Doing so will increase your chances of receiving applications from quality candidates and help build your talent pipeline.

 Determining where to source candidates is a major decision.
 If you’re looking for candidates early in their career, you’ll probably find success with a social media recruiting strategy.
 Conversely, experienced candidates are more likely to be accessible via traditional job boards.
-Either way, you’ll waste time and resources — and effectively scream into the void — if you’re not utilizing the right sourcing tools.
+Either way, you’ll waste time and resources if you’re not utilizing the right sourcing tools.

 Pursuing avenues you know to be home to professionals in your field will make it easier to connect with ideal candidates sooner.
 The key is to first figure out where these passive job seekers are prior to launching your recruitment strategy.
 Focusing on the right sourcing tools, instead of trying them all, will improve your quality of candidates and reduce the amount of work required to hire them.